bsdpunk/trash/README.md

 ## Description
-You can use trash to manipulate the API's for ESXi and RedHat Satelite Server.
+You can use trash to manipulate the API's for ESXi, linode, and RedHat Satelite Server.

 ## Usage